junxit/us-congress-bills-116/derived/amendments.md

 ### 42 U.S.C. § 5111

-> in the heading, by striking “Congressional findings and declaration of purpose” and inserting “Purpose”;
+> in the section heading, by striking “Congressional findings and declaration of purpose” and inserting “Purpose”;

 | | |
 |---|---|